When travelling by air you can prepare your service dog ahead of time to reduce the stress for you both.

 - Pack a clean up kit: disposable baby diaper, paper towels and wet towelettes to do clean ups.

-- Make sure you have all required
+- Make sure you have all required documents

 - Read each airlines guidelines for service dogs on their website to make sure you notify them in the amount of time they request and that your dog qualifies as a service dog